NuWro/nuwro/README.md

-#Purpose
-Making simple changes to the pion production implementation to include the Regge model.

 # NuWro

 NuWro is a Monte Carlo neutrino event generator, created at the University of Wroclaw.
 It simulates neutrino-nucleon and neutrino-nucleus reactions for energies from threshold to TeV.
 The generator has a detector geometry module and can handle realistic neutrino beams, which make it suitable to use in neutrino experiments.
 [ROOT](https://root.cern.ch/) framework is used to store generated events.